open-devsecops/open-devsecops.github.io/docs/lab-setup-guide/topic-3-devsecops-lab/aws/index.md

 has_toc: false
 ---

-# Topic 3 - DevSecOps Lab Setup Guide on AWS
+# DevSecOps Lab Setup Guide on AWS